 A sad end to what had once been a fine building.

 In April 2017 it was announced that plans were in motion to convert the building into an Arts Centre presenting comedy, theatre and music.
 Costing was estimated to be £3million.
 Planning permission was approved by Hackney Council on 20th July 2017 with a proposed name of Hackney Arts Centre.
-In February 2018 £1.9million funding was obtained and the former circle seating area had been cleared of accumulated rubbish and pigeons had been vacated from the building.
+In February 2018 £1.9million funding was obtained and the former circle seating area had been cleared of accumulated rubbish and 1,000’s of pigeons had been vacated from the building.

 Just login to your account and subscribe to this theater.